kpercyro/kpercyro/README.md

 💼 I've done co-ops as a Jr. Database Administrator @[PointClickCare](https://pointclickcare.com/), a Technical Support Help Desk Intern @[DG Global](https://dgglobal.ca/) and a Performance Analyst @[NAVBLUE](https://www.navblue.aero/)

+I am currently a TA for MSE 121 Introduction to Computer Programming and MSE 100 Management Engineering Concepts

 ⚙️ The languages I use the most for school, co-op, and personal projects are Python, SQL, Java and JavaScript.

 📫 Feel free to reach out to me at kpercyro@uwaterloo.ca or on [LinkedIn](https://www.linkedin.com/in/kathryn-percy-robb/)!